 It is essential that you feel confident and secure about raising a complaint.
-We will therefore keep information confidential, unless doing so would compromise the fairness and thoroughness of our investigation, or we are required to disclose information by law, which includes our having to comply with the Data Protection Act 1998.
-This Act requires us to handle and record your and other people's personal information securely and for relevant purposes only.
+We will therefore keep information confidential, unless doing so would compromise the fairness and thoroughness of our investigation, or we are required to disclose information by law, which includes our having to comply with the relevant data protection legislation such as the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) (2016/679).
+Such legislation requires us to handle and record your and other people's personal information securely and for relevant purposes only.
 It also gives you and other people the right to access your personal information, which in general terms is any information that could be considered biographical.
 Our normal approach is to disclose information on a 'need to know' basis.